First-year seminars in the Patrick Leahy Honors College

 The essay question is as follows:

-In this essay, we are looking for you to make an argument and support it based on a close reading of Not for Profit.
-You will bring this essay to the first day of your HCOL 1000 seminar.
-Your finished paper should be no more than about 750 words (two to three pages, double spaced).
+We are looking for you to make an argument and support it based on a close reading of Evicted in this essay.
+You will bring a hard copy of your essay to the first day of your HCOL 1000 seminar.
+Your finished paper should be no more than 750 words (two to three pages, double spaced).
 It should be titled and marked with page numbers.
-Please note that no outside research is expected for this assignment and the use of generative AI is not permitted.
+Please note that no outside research is expected for this assignment.
+The use of generative AI is not permitted for any part of your essay.

 Common Hour